Analysis of Langevin Monte Carlo from Poincar\'e to Log-Sobolev: Functional inequalities and continuous-time convergence

 \subsection{Lata\l{}a--Oleszkiewicz inequalities}

-In this paper, in order to interpolate between the Poincar\'e and log-Sobolev cases, we consider a family of functional inequalities known as Lata\l{}a--Oleszkiewicz (LO) inequalities~\cite{latalaoleszkiewicz2000loineq}.
-We say that $\pi$ satisfies an LO inequality of order $\alpha \in [1,2]$ and constant $C_{\msf{LO}(\alpha)}$ if for all smooth $f : \R^d\to\R$,
+In this paper, in order to interpolate between the Poincar\'e and log-Sobolev cases, we consider a family of functional inequalities known as Lata\l{}a--Oleszkiewicz inequalities (LOI)~\cite{latalaoleszkiewicz2000loineq}.
+We say that $\pi$ satisfies an LOI of order $\alpha \in [1,2]$ and constant $\CLOI$ if for all smooth $f : \R^d\to\R$,